 Section 162(m) of the Internal Revenue Code of 1986, as amended ("the Code") limits the annual deduction that a publicly-held corporation may take for certain types of compensation paid or accrued with respect to certain executives to \$1 million per year per executive, for taxable years beginning after December 31, 1993.
-The Compensation Committee has determined that it is unlikely that the Compensation Committee would require the Company to pay any amounts in 1997 that would result in the loss of a federal income tax deduction under Section $162\,(\mathrm{m})$ of the Code, and accordingly, has not recommended that any special actions be taken or plans or programs be revised at this time in light of such tax law provision.
+The Compensation Committee has determined that it is unlikely that it would require the Company to pay any amounts in 1997 that would result in the loss of a federal income tax deduction under Section 162(m) of the Code, and accordingly, has not recommended that any special actions be taken or plans or programs be revised at this time in light of such tax law provision.

+THE COMPENSATION COMMITTEE Udi Toledano (Chairman)

+Douglas M. Dunn

-The Compensation Committee Udi Toledano (Chairman) George F. Keane Clarence M. McAninch D. Leonard Wise
+George F. Keane

+Clarence M. McAninch

+D. Leonard Wise